 The ENCODE Data Coordinating Center Uniform Processing Pipelines are designed to create high-quality, consistent, and reproducible data.
 Pipelines are composed of discrete steps that can represent an algorithm, a software tool, or a file format manipulation.
 These steps are applied to the primary data (generated from an experimental assay) to produce visualizable data.
 The ENCODE Data Coordinating Center has developed data processing pipelines for major assay types generated by the project: RNA-seq, RAMPAGE1, ChIP-seq, DNase-seq, ATAC-seq2 , and WGBS.

-All data processing pipeline code is available from the ENCODE DCC github, and the pipelines can be run interactively from a featured project on the DNAnexus cloud-computing platform.
+All data processing pipeline code is available from the ENCODE DCC github.
 To learn more, select a specific pipeline.

 A processing pipeline is a set of analysis steps that may be versioned as changes are made to the code and software components.
 Entire pipelines may also be versioned.